 So, we’ve covered sun and snow, which mean it’s time to address sand, dust and all that jazz.
 The former can actually scratch you and cause permanent damage.
 I mean, I can’t even deal with having an eyelash in my contact lens.
 I can’t imagine how much it’d suck to have sand in my eyeball.
 Yeah, no thanks!
 I’ll definitely pass on that one.

-Oh, and I forgot to mention that you’ll get fewer headaches if you wear shades on the daily.
+I forgot to mention that you’ll get fewer headaches if you wear shades on the daily.
 I get awful migraines all the time and most of them occur after long drives – bright sunlight does not mesh well with me.
 Now, if you’re lucky and you don’t get ’em very often, you’ll still benefit – sunglasses will help reduce eyestrain so you’ll enjoy your time outdoors much more.

-What kind of sunnies should you get?
+What kind of sunglasses should you get?

-Obviously, you should cop designs that look BAMF on your face, but you also need to make sure that they block out 99-100% of UVA and UVB radiation to protect your eyeballs fully.
+Obviously, you should cop designs that look great on your face, but you also need to make sure that they block out 99-100% of UVA and UVB radiation to protect your eyeballs fully.
 If you spend a lot of time in the sun, go for polarized sunnies to reduce glare, and if you’re super sensitive, throw on wrap-around sunnies to block out light from the side Lady Gaga style!
 You want your sunnies to screen out 75-90% of visible light.
 Note: the color and darkness have absolutely nothing to do with your shades and their ability to block rays.

-Where should you buy ’em?
+Where should you buy them?

 I’m currently loving AC Lens because they carry all things eye related: sunnies, contacts, glasses, drops, and so on and so forth.
 They have a huge selection so I can pretty much guarantee you’ll find something you love without leaving the comfort of your home.
 Simply pick your frames, email your prescription or provide your doc’s digits, and let AC do the rest.
 They’ll even check in with your MD to make sure everything’s in line to save you time, and most importantly – since I’m sensible and all, ha – they help you save mad $$$ because their site is 50-75% less expensive than most.